reemaRaven/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 ### Processing an in-flight exit

 Once the exit period is over, an exit can be processed to release the funds on the root chain.
 An end user can perform this action, or the operator can do it for everyone.
+The processor is awarded the exit bounty associated with each exit that is processed.

 Be aware that in-flight exit is only put on a token's exit queue if a piggyback of that token exists.
 In other words, if an in-flight exit ends up with no piggybacks of a certain token, eg. ETH, then user will not find the exit on the priority queue for ETH.
 Please make sure piggyback step is done before process exit.